AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/email/unsubscribes/resubscribing-an-unsubscribe.md

 1. Select the reason why the person is being opted back in to receive emails, then click **Remove Unsubscribe**.

    ![](assets/four.png)

+>[!NOTE]
+>
+>If you have the unsubscribe sync turned on, you must uncheck the opt out box on the record in Salesforce as well or the nightly sync will re-unsubscribe the person in Sales Connect, as it will detect the person is opted out in Salesforce.
+If either of the records are opt out/unsubscribed, the sync will mark the linked record as such.